jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) This section applies on an amalgamation if a company that is part of a group of companies— (a) meets the requirements of section IA 5(2) and (3) or IB 3(2) (which relate to the carrying forward of tax losses for companies); and
-  (b) has a tax loss for part of a tax year before the date of amalgamation; and (c) may use the tax loss under section IC 5, IQ 4, or IQ 5 (which relate to a company’s use of another company’s loss, including foreign losses).
+  (b) has a tax loss for part of a tax year before the date of amalgamation; and (c) may use the tax loss under section IC 5 or IQ 4 (which relate to a company’s use of another company’s loss, including foreign losses).
 Use by amalgamated company
 (2) The amount of the tax loss may be subtracted from the net income of the amalgamated company for the tax year only if both the company and the amalgamated company, and each company that before or during the amalgamation amalgamated with the amalgamated company, meet the requirements of subparts IA, IC, and IQ (which relate to the general loss rules and certain foreign losses) that allow companies to group tax losses.

 ### IE 5 Applying the continuity provisions when companies amalgamate
 The provisions of this Act apply as if the amalgamated company did not exist separately before amalgamation, and was instead the amalgamating companies with the same holders of shares and options over shares, each with the same number and class of shares and options over shares, as they held in the amalgamating company, to determine whether a tax loss or loss balance,—
   (a) may be used or is carried forward under sections IA 3 and IA 4 (which relate to the general use of tax losses):
-  (b) may be subtracted from the net income of another company under section IC 5, IQ 4, or IQ 5 (which relate to a company’s use of another company’s loss, including foreign losses):
+  (b) may be subtracted from the net income of another company under section IC 5 or IQ 4 (which relate to a company’s use of another company’s loss, including foreign losses):
-  (c) in the case of a group company, may be subtracted from the net income of the amalgamated company under section IC 5, IQ 4, or IQ 5.
+  (c) in the case of a group company, may be subtracted from the net income of the amalgamated company under section IC 5 or IQ 4.

 ### Subpart IP — Meeting requirements for part-years